Version 2.5.2 (2013-12-11/2015-03-21/2018-08-26); 710 pages A5 ebook ISBN 978-0-9701684-5-0;

 (email from student at the University of Amsterdam, 2012-12-12)

-I wrote this book for anyone interested in music who wants to understand how it expresses much more than just itself.
+I wrote Music’s Meanings for anyone interested in music who wants to understand how it expresses much more than just itself.
 This work is based on decades of teaching subjects like Popular Music Analysis and Music and the Moving Image to two sorts of student: those learning under a MUSIC AND NOTHING ELSE régime and students from more of an EVERYTHING EXCEPT THE MUSIC background.
-The musical competence of 'non-musos' has been an important driving force in this attempt to bridge that gap and to open up the SOUNDs of music to those who don't know what subdominants or sawtooth waves are.
+The musical competence of 'non-musos' was an important driving force in this attempt to bridge that gap and to open up the SOUNDs of music to those who don't know what subdominants or sawtooth waves are.
 I've reduced such 'gobbledygook' to an absolute minimum and no note-reading skill is needed.

 I hope that those who tend to avoid 'the music' in discourse about music will, 'having read the book' (Beatles, 1967), engage with it instead.
 Since their 'non-muso' competence has certainly influenced my view of what music studies ought to become, I am convinced that my fellow 'musos' will also find food for thought in these pages.

-If you've been using writings like Introductory Notes to the Semiotics of Music (1997) or Towards a Musical Sign Typology (1991), please be aware that this book entirely replaces those old texts with better explanations, more substantive conceptualisation and more suggestions for practical application.
-Most of the book consists of ideas and procedures that I've never previously had time to write up in any coherent form.
-Most of those ideas and procedures derive from teaching experience, but some I've had to develop more or less from scratch in order to sort out some central problems in discourse about music (e.g. the sections on emotion, affect, feeling, mood and metaphor in Chapter 2 and the whole of Chapters 11 and 12 on the two main aspects of musical 'form').
+If you've been using writings like Introductory Notes to the Semiotics of Music (Tagg, 1997) or Towards a Musical Sign Typology (1991), please be aware that Music’s Meanings entirely replaces those old texts with better explanations, more substantive conceptualisation and more suggestions for practical application.
+Much of the book consists of ideas and procedures that I had never previously had time to write up in any coherent form.
+Most of those ideas and procedures derive from teaching experience, but some I had to develop more or less from scratch in order to sort out some central problems in discourse about music (e.g. the sections on emotion, affect, feeling, mood and metaphor in Chapter 2 and the whole of Chapters 11 and 12 on the two main aspects of musical 'form').

 Preface (34 pp.) —Theoretical, practical, personal, educational and biographical background to the book; aims of the book; Ten Little Title Tunes and this book; overview of chapters; formal explanations (appendices, typographical conventions, footnotes, etc).